-1) Acquiring the relevant consents as may be required under local privacy laws or otherwise from authorized employees and other individuals to access relevant data; and
+1. Acquiring the relevant consents as may be required under local privacy laws or otherwise from authorized employees and other individuals; and

-2) Verifying that data continues to be held, retrieved, deleted, or otherwise processed in accordance with relevant laws.
+2. Verifying that your data continues to be held, retrieved, deleted, or otherwise processed in accordance with relevant laws.